 12. Do the local people speak English?

 Some do, but the majority do not.
 If you make an effort (even just using “Por favor”- Please and “Gracias”- Thank you) you will notice how friendly and patient most people are.
 It’s is easy to get around without Spanish- those in the service industries at least know to help you get what you want and need.

-You will need money for 1 lunch (we are going to a seafood restaurant – I would recommend budgeting on spending $10 though it could be much less depending on what you want), and for 6 dinners.
+You will need money for 6 dinners.
 How much you spend on dinner depends on where you go (given a variety of choices I would estimate dinner costing between $5-$20 each night).

 You might also want to buy gifts.
 There are many beautiful things.
 I personally love the textiles.
 There is also jewelry, ceramics, carvings, ….

-For someone who chooses less expensive meals, buys a few small gifts and a moderate number of drinks I’d say that $150-250 will cover the week.
+For someone who chooses less expensive meals, buys a few small gifts and a moderate number of drinks I’d say that $200-250 will cover the week (plus Dana).